 Apollo (together with its subsidiaries) is a global alternative asset manager.
-Apollo had assets under management of approximately USD 548bn as at 31 December 2022.
+Apollo had assets under management of approximately USD 651 billion as at 31 December 2023.
 Apollo is listed on the New York Stock Exchange under the ticker APO.
-As co-founder of Athora, Apollo retains a strategic relationship with Athora, providing it with specific asset management and specialised investment expertise through its subsidiary, Apollo Asset Management Europe LLP. that includes duration matching strategies to evaluate, source and manage investments originated by Apollo.
-Apollo also provides advisory services that include advice on direct investment management, asset allocation, asset due diligence, mergers and acquisitions, operational support services (such as investment compliance, tax, legal and risk management) and identifying and capitalising on acquisition opportunities to grow Athora Group's business.
+As co-founder of Athora, Apollo retains a strategic relationship with Athora, providing it with specific asset management and specialised investment expertise through its subsidiary, Apollo Asset Management Europe LLP, that includes duration matching strategies to evaluate, source and manage investments originated by Apollo.
+Apollo also provides advisory services that include advice on direct investment management, asset allocation, asset due diligence, mergers and acquisitions, operational support services (such as investment compliance, tax, legal and risk management), capital raisings and identifying and capitalising on acquisition opportunities to grow the Athora Group's business.
 Apollo, including Athene, have five members on Athora's Board.
-Apollo, including Athene, had a 23.25% economic interest in the equity share capital of Athora as at 31 December 2022.
+Apollo, including Athene, had a 25 per cent. economic interest in the equity share capital of Athora as at 31 December 2023.
 The strategic relationship with Apollo is expected to continue for the foreseeable future.